LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 3) In Typed Racket programmers cannot add contracts.
 The precision of the checks is determined by the types and matches those.
-In turn the types of primitive operations much the checks that their Racket counterparts perform.
+In turn the types of primitive operations match the checks that their Racket counterparts perform.
 Finally our benchmarks come with the most precise types that allow them to type check (where precision is based on subtyping).